oracle-livelabs/database/23cfree/introduction/intro-java-json.md

 # Introduction

-## About the JSON Duality Views Workshop
+## About the Exploring JSON Duality Views with Java Workshop

-This workshop focuses on working with JSON Duality Views in Oracle Database 23c.
+This workshop focuses on working with JSON Duality Views using Java in Oracle Database 23c.

 ### **JSON Duality**